bcgov/mssql-csv-import-tool/README.md

 MS-SQL's bulk import tool counts the comma after the word "Some" as a delimiter which incorrectly increases the number of columns in the first data row from two to three.

-This tool helps correct and import CSV files to MS-SQL.
+This tool is used to import text files into RoadSafety BC Business Intelligence (BI) database.

 ## Prerequisites
 Install `python3` from https://www.python.org/downloads/windows/